notthelewis/showcases/rust/blewis/PROTO.md

 > Fast to parse.
 > Human readable.

 `BOOP`'s operational objectives vary considerably from `RESP`'s.
-I don't care about it being human readable.
-The main thing reading the protocol isn't going to be humans; it's going to be computers.
+It doesn't care about being human readable.
+The main things reading the protocol aren't going to be humans; They're going to be computers.
 Tools can be made to print the protocol out in readable ways, if such a thing is needed.
-Standard UNIX tools like xxd or hexdump can work too.
+Standard tools like xxd, hexdump or wireshark already give a solid foundation if you understand the protocol intrinsics.

-Removing the human readable compromise, `BOOP` can focus more on the implementation being simple(ish) to implement & efficient to encode and decode.
+Removing the human readable compromise, `BOOP` can focus more on the implementation being simple(ish) to implement & efficient to encode and decode...
+Whilst aiming for optimal wire size.
 I've gone for the approach of maximum entropy.
-If, later on down the line I wanted to modify the protocol, it would mean large modifications.
+If, later on down the line, I wanted to modify the protocol it could mean large modifications.
 I'm willing to take that risk on in order to ensure that data is encoded in as little space as possible.
-This is because I'm aiming to make this protocol useful in low bandwidth scenarios.
+This is because I'm aiming to make `Blewis` optimal for low bandwidth scenarios like a congested dial-up internet connection, or low-power GSM modems on embedded devices.
+One step that can be taken to reduce the impact of future iterations is to have a handshake process, which allows for a protocol version to be agreed upon by server and client.

-I'm tempted to use some kind of compression for large strings / arrays, which could be really useful for low bandwidth situations (which is what I'm targetting), like a congested dial-up internet connection, or low-power 2G embedded devices.
+I'm tempted to use some kind of compression for large strings / arrays, which could be really useful for low bandwidth situations but may be counter productive for embedded devices.
 If I do use compression, I'm thinking of using Facebook's `Zstandard`, as it is efficient to encode & decode and provides truly excellent entropy.
 They also claim to have excellent small data compression too... which might be useful.
-I'm not yet sold on whether the compute required warrants the perceived benefit of compression, as the time taken to compress, encode, decompress and decode might negate the perceived benefits of a smaller format.
+I'm not yet sold on whether the compute required warrants the perceived benefit of compression, as the time taken to compress, encode, decompress and decode might negate the benefits of the smaller format.

 # Network layer

 Since this is a Redis clone, the model is going to be client-server.
-Unlike RESP, `BOOP` will support _multiple_ protocols at the network layer, natively.
+Unlike `RESP`, `BOOP` will support _multiple_ protocols at the network layer, natively.
 It will support:

 1) TCP